 For the Cookies: Adjust oven rack to lower-middle position and preheat to 350°F (177°C).
 In the bowl of a stand mixer fitted with a paddle attachment, combine sugar, salt, baking powder, and butter.
 Mix at low speed to moisten, then increase to medium speed and cream until soft and light, about 5 minutes.
 Scrape bowl and beater with a flexible spatula, then resume mixing on low.
 Add about half of milk and vanilla; once incorporated, add about half of flour.
 Repeat with remaining liquid and dry ingredients, then scrape bowl and beater once more to make sure dough is well mixed.

 On a generously floured surface, roll dough to a 1/8-inch thickness, using as much flour as needed along the way to prevent sticking.
 Dust away excess flour with a pastry brush and decorate with a docking tool if you like.
 Cut into shapes with a cutter averaging about 2 1/2 inches in size (see note) and transfer to a parchment-lined half sheet pan.
 Gather up scraps, knead briefly, roll, and cut as before.
 Bake cookies until firm to the touch and light brown all over, about 16 minutes; if needed, rotate pan halfway through to ensure even browning.
-Cool directly on baking sheet and continue to step 3, or store in an airtight container for up to 3 days at room temperature.
+Cool directly on sheet pan and continue to step 3, or store in an airtight container for up to 3 days at room temperature.